Schedule a Tour

 Radio proved the most engaging type of page on Facebook, according to Social Pulse.
 Radio pages enjoyed more than twice as many average weekly engagements than the second-place category news and magazines, which surpassed engagement for TV shows.
 All three types of pages lend themselves to the kind of content-sharing activity that Facebook is pursuing and encouraging as it continues to embrace publishers and find ways to bill itself as a content platform.

-At dead last, beer, win and cider were tied with groceries and education.
+At dead last, beer, wine and cider were tied with groceries and education.
 These categories got less than one-fiftieth the amount of engagement attention given to more compelling radio pages.

 Join eMarketer for a free webinar: